evabanegacom/Assignment/README.md

 - $ `git clone git@github.com:evabanegacom/Assignment.git`

 - $ Run "rspec" in the console to see the tests run

+- $ to make payments use credit card number 4242 4242 4242 4242

+- $ Any expiry date beginning from the present day above

+- $ Any cvv 3 digit number will do
 <!-- CONTACT -->

 👤 **Precious**